kevin-wayne/algs4/README-MAVEN.txt

 Restart Eclipse after installing m2e.

-Now you can import algs4 as Maven Project into Eclipse:
+Now you can import algs4 as "Maven Project" into Eclipse:

-  * Open menu: File-> Import-> Maven-> Existing Maven Projects
+  * Open menu: File-> Import-> Maven-> Existing Maven Projects..
   * Choose directory of algs4
   * Confirm import

-To complete dependencies resolution after import done:
+To complete dependencies resolution after import:
   * do right click on the project, choose Maven -> Update Project...
   * confirm project update.

 To build project in Eclipse:
+Eclipse automatically builds the project every time it saved.
+But if you want enforce build, do following:
   * Right click on the project in Eclipse
   * Choose Run as...
-Maven install
+Maven build